12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Nauyaca waterfalls.
 Some of the most famous waterfalls in Costa Rica

-How to get to Nauyaca waterfalls
+How to get to Nauyaca Waterfalls

-About 10 kilometres inland from Dominical along the South Pacific coast of Costa Rica you will find the entrance to the Nauyaca waterfalls.
+About 10 kilometers inland from Dominical along the South Pacific coast of Costa Rica you will find the entrance to the Nauyaca waterfalls.
 From San Jose the falls are 160 kilometers (100 miles) away.
 You can easily find the exact location of the Nauyaca waterfalls on Google Maps.
 The road towards the entrance is all paved so no 4×4 car is needed to get there.
-You will see the Nauyaca waterfall office along road 243 on the way to San Isidro de General.
+You will see the Nauyaca waterfall office along Road 243 on the way to San Isidro de General.
 The falls are located on a private property owned by a Costa Rican family, Don Lulo.
-When you’ve arrived at their office, you have to pay the entrance and from there you can head further down the road towards the falls.
+When you’ve arrived at their office, you have to pay for the entrance and from there you can head further down the road towards the falls.

 Eco Chontales waterfall